PrefectHQ/prefect/docs/getting-started/installation.md

 !!! note
     Note that in production we recommend using [Prefect Cloud](/ui/cloud/) as your API server or [hosting your own Prefect server instance](/host/) backed by [PostgreSQL](/concepts/database/#configuring_a_postgresql_database).

-!!! note
+!!! info
-    If you install the [`prefect-client`](https://pypi.org/project/prefect-client/) library that provides a limited set of the full Prefect library's functionality, you do not need SQLite.
+    If you install the [`prefect-client`](https://pypi.org/project/prefect-client/) library that provides a limited set of the full Prefect library's functionality, you do not need SQLite installed.

-### Install SQLite on RHEL
+#### Install SQLite on RHEL

 To install an appropriate version of SQLite on Red Hat Custom Linux (RHEL), follow the instruction below: